 It is important that you make a realistic assessment of how likely it is that your child will get a place at the schools you name on the form.
 Some schools in Hull regularly receive far more applications than they have places available.
-Where this happens, the over subscription criteria which are sent out in this booklet have to be used to decide which children should be given priority for a place at those schools.
+Where this happens, the over subscription criteria which are sent out in this booklet must be used to decide which children should be given priority for a place at those schools.
 The information on individual schools later in this booklet shows how many applications each school received last year.
 You should study this section carefully before completing the preference form.

-5. Types of primary schools in Hull
+5. Types of secondary schools in Hull

 With the exception of fee paying independent schools, all of the secondary schools in Hull are academy schools.
+This means that the Academy Trust are the admission authority.